caido/documentation/src/reference/features/proxy/match_replace.md

 - If you're having an issue with your Match & Replace rule not taking affect, and you've already double checked your `Strategy`, make sure you're looking at the un-prettified version of the request/response body by pressing the `{} Prettify` button within any request/response pane to ensure your spacing is correct.
 - The order of the rules in the "Active rules" section determines the order in which they will be applied to the requests and responses.
 You can change the order of the rules by dragging and dropping.
-This allows you to adjust the order to suit your needs, and can be useful when working with multiple rules that may have conflicting or overlapping conditions.
+This allows you to adjust the order to suit your needs and can be useful when working with multiple rules that may have conflicting or overlapping conditions.

 :::